 ARTICLE 13B

 TUITION REMISSION

-Full-time employees shall be eligible for tuition remission as follows:
+Full-time employees shall be eligible for tuition remission as follows: (For the UMass system, “tuition remission” is defined as the “student tuition credit”).

 For enrollment in any state-supported course or program at the undergraduate or graduate level at any Community College, State College or State University excluding the

-M. D. Program at the University of Massachusetts Medical School, full tuition remission shall apply;
+M. D. Program at the University of Massachusetts Medical School and J.D.
+Program at the University of Massachusetts Law School, full tuition remission shall apply;

 For enrollment in any non-state supported course or program offered through continuing education at any Community College, State College or State University, excluding the M.

-D. Program at the University of Massachusetts Medical School, fifty percent (50%) tuition remission shall apply;
+D. Program at the University of Massachusetts Medical School and J.D.
+Program at the University of Massachusetts Law School, fifty percent (50%) tuition remission shall apply;

 Remission benefit is subject to space available and usual and ordinary admission policies.
 It is also subject to the approval of the Board of Higher Education and the policies and procedures of same.